 - Acts as a resource for both faculty and students

 - Acts as a liaison between the NSTC and individual courses in the curriculum

 - Maintains learning equipment and supplies

 - Assembles needed resources (i.e. equipment, supplies)

-The Simulation Laboratories support undergraduate and graduate student learning outcomes.
-They are located on the 5th and 2nd floors of the School of Nursing.
-High-fidelity simulators include: METI Man (2) Pre-hospital, HPS, Noelle newborn and newborn Hal.
-Anesthesia systems complete with medical gases and patient monitors compliment the simulators for reality based instruction and practice.
+The Simulation Center supports undergraduate and graduate student learning outcomes.
+High-fidelity simulators include: Two METI Man Pre-hospital models; one METI Man Nursing model; one Human Patient Simulator (HPS) Pediatric; and one Human Patient Simulator (HPS) Baby and are located on the 5th floor of the SON.
+One high-fidelity Human Patient Simulator (HPS), Noelle with newborn, and Newborn HAL are located on the 2nd floor of the SON.
+Anesthesia systems complete with medical gases and patient monitors compliment the HPS simulators for reality based instruction and practice.
 These are also equipped with recording equipment which can be used for real time shared learning for future reference.